mitul-kalariya/scrapping-webs/README.md

-# {ScrapperName} Scrapping
+# TF1 News Scrapping

 #### Setup and execution instructions: -

-This repo contains the code to scrap all article links and articles from {BASE_URL} website and the tech stacks used are
+This repo contains the code to scrap all article links and articles from https://www.tf1info.fr/ website and the tech stacks used are
 - Python 3.10
 - Scrapy